djeedai/bevy_tweening/README.md

 let tween = Tween::new(
     // Use a quadratic easing on both endpoints.
     EaseFunction::QuadraticInOut,
-    // Loop animation back and forth.
-    TweeningType::PingPong,
-    // Animation time (one way only; for ping-pong it takes 2 seconds
+    // Animation time for a single loop.
-    // to come back to start).
     Duration::from_secs(1),
     // The lens gives the Animator access to the Transform component,
     // to animate it.
 It also contains the start and end values associated
     // with the animation ratios 0. and 1.
     TransformPositionLens {
-        start: Vec3::new(0., 0., 0.),
+        start: Vec3::ZERO,
         end: Vec3::new(1., 2., -4.),
     },
-);
+)
+// Repeat the animation 3 times.
+.with_repeat_count(RepeatCount::Finite(3))
+// After each loop, reverse the animation direction.
+.with_repeat_strategy(RepeatStrategy::MirroredRepeat);

 commands
     // Spawn a Sprite entity to animate the position of.